• No New Customers

 About Zero Xeno

-Many people have never heard of xenoestrogens before.
-'Xeno' means foreign, and 'estrogen' describes a female hormone.
-Xenoestrogens are simply foreign man-made chemicals that act or disrupt estrogen homeostasis and negatively impact the body's hormone balance.
-Xenoestrogens are also known as endocrine disrupting chemicals (EDCs), hormone disruptors and various other terms.
+Many people have never heard of xenoestrogens.The term 'xeno' simply means foreign, and 'estrogen' refers to a female hormone.
+Xenoestrogens are foreign, man-made chemicals that can mimic or disrupt estrogen activity in the body, interfering with hormonal balance and normal functioning.
+Xenoestrogens are classified as endocrine disrupting chemicals (EDCs) and are commonly referred to as hormone disrupting chemicals.

 img-srcbonnie-signature-zeroxeno-altxenoestrogens-zeroxeno-movement-width200-height80